Parent-child learning conferences: helping children set their own learning goals

 We talk about specific materials they will need.

-A five-year-old can get much more out of researching by going to the library herself and selecting her own books rather than just looking through the basketful chosen by her parent.
+A child can get much more out of researching by going to the library herself and selecting her own books rather than just looking through the basketful chosen by her parent.
 There is a whole other level of meta-learning when she makes a list of what she needs, talks to the library about where to find it, weighs her various options, makes her choices, then finds out whether those choices met her requirements.